 - assess your need to see a specialist

-If you have a long-term (chronic) health condition, your primary care physician can:
+If you have a long-term (chronic) health condition, a primary care physician can:

 - coordinate care with specialists